djong1/adf_filetransfer/README.md

 - Delete the file in the source after copy is completed in seperate activity
 - Use parameters to reduce the number of pipelines needed

+# Copy pipeline for a single directorie / container.
+In this section I'll explain how you can create a smart copy pipeline to pick-up files from one directorie / container when the exist, if there is no file the pipeline stops executing and it will save you costs.

 ### Lastmodified.

 You can set the lasmodified in the settings of an activity.
 For instance if you want to get a list of files in the Source Location A, you can use GET METADATA and in the settings parameter you can set the lastmodified configuration.
 If your schedule runs every 10 minutes you only want the files that are placed in the previous 10 minutes, you can do this by: